 Most countries have domestic and/or international anticorruption laws.
 Forty-four countries have implemented the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, which requires criminal international anticorruption laws.
 Even countries that have not signed the OECD convention have implemented, and are in recent years enforcing, their own anticorruption laws.

-Thus, in designing a compliance program, organizations should consider the applicable laws, including the FCPA, the UK Bribery Act 2010, and local anticorruption laws.
+Thus, in designing a compliance program, organizations should consider the applicable laws, including the FCPA, the UK Bribery Act 2010, French laws and local anticorruption laws.

 There is no one-size-fits-all antibribery and anticorruption (ABC) compliance program.
 The starting point for a prosecutor’s evaluation of whether a company has a well-designed compliance program is to understand the company’s business from a commercial perspective, and how the company has identified, assessed, and defined its risk profile, as well as the degree to which the program devotes appropriate scrutiny and resources to those risks.1